We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Nexcare Acne Covers are hydrocolloid dressings.

-The patches come in two sizes, and they work by absorbing the oil present in clogged pores.
+The patches come in two sizes and absorb the oil in clogged pores.

-The company recommends a person avoid using this product if they are currently taking medication.
+The company recommends people avoid using this product if they are currently taking medication.

 A box of 36 Nexcare Acne Cover patches is available for purchase online for around $7.99.